Top Flat Fee Realtors in Dallas (2026 Guide) — Best Agents to Save on Commission

 What they offer

-HomeCoin is a flat fee MLS listing service designed primarily for sellers who want to list on the MLS without hiring a traditional listing agent.
-Sellers typically manage pricing strategy, showings, negotiations, and contract execution.
+HomeCoin is a flat fee MLS listing service designed primarily for sellers who want to place their property on the MLS without hiring a traditional listing agent.
+Its value proposition is centered on listing exposure rather than full-service negotiation and transaction support.
+In Dallas, this tends to fit sellers who are comfortable managing pricing, showings, offers, and contract details on their own.

 Best Suited For

-Experienced FSBO-style sellers in Dallas who want MLS visibility and are comfortable handling negotiations and transaction details.
+Experienced FSBO-style sellers in Dallas who want MLS visibility and are comfortable handling negotiations, deadlines, and paperwork with limited agent involvement.

 Key Features

-• MLS-Only Model: Primary value is MLS entry and syndication.
+• MLS-Only Model: Primary value is MLS entry and broad portal syndication.

-• Low Flat Fee: One-time fee approach (plan varies by market).
+• Low Flat Fee: One-time fee structure designed to reduce upfront listing costs.

-• DIY Workflow: Seller retains control over most transaction steps.
+• DIY Workflow: Seller retains control over pricing, showings, negotiations, and much of the transaction process.

 5. Houzeo – Tiered Flat Fee MLS Marketplace